Instructions

 Extension Field Arithmetic on Stack

-Instruction | Opcode | old OpStack | new OpStack | Description |
+Instruction | Opcode | old op stack | new op stack | Description |

 ---|---|---|---|---|

-xxadd | 104 | _ z y x b c a | _ z y x w v u | Adds the two extension field elements encoded by field elements z y x and b c a , overwriting the top-most extension field element with the result. |
+xx_add | 66 | _ z y x b c a | _ w v u | Adds the two extension field elements encoded by field elements z y x and b c a . |

-xxmul | 112 | _ z y x b c a | _ z y x w v u | Multiplies the two extension field elements encoded by field elements z y x and b c a , overwriting the top-most extension field element with the result. |
+xx_mul | 74 | _ z y x b c a | _ w v u | Multiplies the two extension field elements encoded by field elements z y x and b c a . |

-xinvert | 120 | _ z y x | _ w v u | Inverts the extension field element encoded by field elements z y x in-place.
+x_invert | 72 | _ z y x | _ w v u | Inverts the extension field element encoded by field elements z y x in-place.
 Crashes the VM if the extension field element is 0. |

-xbmul | 58 | _ z y x a | _ w v u | Scalar multiplication of the extension field element encoded by field elements z y x with field element a .
+xb_mul | 82 | _ z y x a | _ w v u | Scalar multiplication of the extension field element encoded by field elements z y x with field element a .
 Overwrites z y x with the result. |

 Input/Output

-Instruction | Opcode | old OpStack | new OpStack | Description |
+Instruction | Opcode | old op stack | new op stack | Description |

 ---|---|---|---|---|